RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 1. Import RLCatalyst instance/VM .
 Ignore this step if you have already executed **Scenario 1**
  * Go to Workzone and expand the Organization tree on the left side to get the environments .
 Click on Import by IP icon
- * Enter 127.0.0.1 in the IP Address field .
-User/Password is vagrant/vagrant .Enter all the details and click on import button and wait until **Instance Bootstrap Successfully**
+ * Enter <ip address> of the instance in the IP Address field. enter ubuntu as user name, password or pem file and enter all the details and click on import button and wait until **Instance Bootstrap Successfully**

    Please refer to :ref:`import-byip`  for more details.